TChungSEC/TChungSEC/README.md

 Cyber security initate looking to break into the field.
 Possesses a passion for learning new things and solving complex problems.
 Highly adaptive and always seeking new challenges.

   ## ☑️ Objective
 After witnessess countless cyber attacks and even being victim to my own PII being stolen, I have aquired an interest in this growing field.
 I am eager to transition into cybersec, specifically as a SOC (security operations center) analyst.
-My ultimate goal is to someday become a pentester, specifically in the physical domain.
+My ultimate goal is to someday become a pentester, specifically as an on-site, phyiscal pentester.

 <h2>👨‍💻 Cyber Security Projects</h2>